 Red Flower Lymphatic Phytopower Sea Cleanser and Masque ($42 in the shop).
 Doing double duty as a cleanser and a mask, Red Flower’s creamy cleanser calming and moisturizing, just the thing after a hard day in the sun.
 It has great ingredients including juniper, an astringent and antibacterial properties, which make this cleanser helpful for those prone to breakouts.
 Sunflower oil is a wound healer.
 Grifola frondosa (called maitake in Japan or hen of the woods here) is rich in minerals.
 Read my review of Red Flower Sea Cleanser and Masque

-Ultra Clear Facial Cleansing System by Truth in Aging ($86 in the shop).
+Ultra Clear Facial Cleansing System by Truth in Aging ($86).
 Even after too much sun and wind, the Ultra Clear’s brushes are gentle enough to whisk away dead cells, flakey skin and dirt without scrubbing or over-exfoliating.
 Read Pam’s review of the Ultra Clear power cleansing brush

 Me & the Girls Lavandula Revive Foot Softening Créme ($25).
 Skin immediately feels super silky and soothed.
 Cracks disappear, flakes are gone and scratchy cuticles become smoother if not entirely soft.
 It doesn’t sink in immediately, but it’s worth the extra time and can also be used on elbows, knees, and hands.